-A Hope to Dream, Inc. (“Hope to Dream”) respects the privacy interests and preferences of our website visitors.
+A Hope to Dream, Inc. (“Hope to Dream”) respects your privacy interests and preferences.
 We are committed to full transparency in outlining what information we collect about visitors, how it is used and how you can opt-out of those programs (online or traditional communications) if you so choose.

 Personally identifiable information we collect and what we do with it